symmetriccurve/Interview-questions/Reactjs Question.md

 ### What is babel and how do you configure ?
 As browsers do not support JSX natively, a transpiler is used to convert JSX to javascript.
 The Transpiler is the Babel, it is configured using .babelrc file inside the root level of the application.

+---
+### Why do you prefer React-Native over native development ?

+---
+### What are the advantages of using react-native over other hybrid technologies ?